 Don’t forget to play:

 When I first started investing in more expensive supplies, it felt quite daunting.
 I didn’t want to be wasteful.
 What if it turned out bad?
 Then I remembered to play.
 When we play there are no mistakes.
 I could choose to use my expensive supplies and allow them to support my new artist level or/and I could continue using canvas pads to play and plan my art and then put a more evolved idea onto the more expensive canvas.
 Choose to play with your paint today to shift into allowing the art to come through you instead of being stuck in fear of what if’s.
-If you’re looking for what supplies to build your kit, click here.
+If you’re looking for a simply way to start, join my Painting Challenge.

 Rest & Reset: